solrevdev/solrevdev.github.io/_posts/2020-01-10-err_http2_inadequate_transport_security.md

 ---
 ## ERR_HTTP2_INADEQUATE_TRANSPORT_SECURITY error on down-level windows operating systems

-The other day I was going to test and debug some code on a Windows Server 2012RC machine when running my asp.net core 3.1 razor pages website when I encountered the exception:
+The other day I was going to test and debug some code on a Windows Server 2012RC machine.

+When running my asp.net core 3.1 razor pages website I encountered the exception:

 `ERR_HTTP2_INADEQUATE_TRANSPORT_SECURITY`